georapbox/alert-element/README.md

 By default, the toast stack is a fixed positioned element that is displayed at the top-right corner of the viewport, but you can override its position by targeting `.alert-toast-stack` class in your stylesheet.

+> [!NOTE]
+> The toast stack has a shadow DOM root, so you need to use the `::part` pseudo-element to style it.
+> The reason for this is to encapsulate the styles of the toast stack and prevent them from leaking into the rest of your application.

 Below are some examples of how to position the toast stack in the viewport.

 ```css